carmen-tm/google-proposal/README.md

 **Phase0.
 From 2nd week March – 2nd week May**

 - D3 self-learning period through on-line resources.
+- Familiarization with Github platform and MarkDown tool.
+- Collaboration on defining the GraphSON representation of the data model.
 - For 21 April: Test representation of a small part of the domain model as first contact with the Bio4j platform and the GraphSON data on d3.
 Basic network representation with SVG objects using the force-directed [Force layout](https://github.com/mbostock/d3/wiki/Force-Layout) implementation as simple first exploration.

 ------